Tamil South Africans: Arrival in South Africa

 In 1833, the British Parliament passed the Act of Abolition, which banned slavery throughout the British Empire.
 The consequence of this was that many African slaves in the Colony of Natal decided to desert their former masters.
 The former masters, lacking sufficient labour force, persuaded the skeptical British authorities in India to implement the system of indentured labour in Natal.
 On November 16, 1860, 342 men, women and children arrived aboard the S.S.
 Truro in Port Natal (Durban).

 Apartheid

 Apartheid alienated all Indians as disenfranchised non-whites, and Hinduism in particular was perceived by many whites as antithetical to Christianity.
 The imposition of apartheid system also curtailed the opportunities for improvement and included the forced removals program, causing great disruption and social hardship.

 Integration

 Over the 150 years of residence in South Africa, participation in religion and its many festivals has brought devotees a valuable sense of identity and solidarity, especially in the light of their marginalization and the discrimination experienced under the apartheid system.
 A recent resurgence of interest in indigenous Tamil festivals seems to reflect a variety of religious, social and political concerns.
 In South Africa, the Tamil community tend to refer to their religion as "Tamil", rather than Hindu, although this blurring of the distinctions between religion and language also occurs with other Hindu ethnic groups in South Africa.
-Many Cape Coloureds with partial Indian ancestry are of Tamil South African descent.